EliaTogni/Univault/Classes/Simulation.md

 Now the goal is to apply these ideas to solve a small computing task, that is, generating a permutation of the numbers $1, 2, \dots , n$ which is such that all $n!$ possible orderings are equally likely.

-The first intuition is to apply swapping between couples of elements of the array picked at random. ==The problem with this approach is that it makes hard to understand if each random permutation is equiprobable.==
+The first intuition is to apply swapping between couples of elements of the array picked at random.
+The problem with this approach is that it makes hard to understand if each random permutation is equiprobable.

 The following small variant of the previous algorithm will accomplish this by first choosing one of the numbers $1, \dots , n$ at random and then putting that number in position $n$; it, then, chooses at random one of the remaining $n − 1$ numbers and puts that number in position $n − 1$; it then chooses at random one of the remaining $n − 2$ numbers and puts it in position $n − 2$; and so on (where choosing a number at random means that each of the remaining numbers is equally likely to be chosen).
 Starting with any initial ordering $P_1, P_2 , \dots , P_n$, one of the positions $1, \dots , n$ will be picked at random and then the number in that position will be interchanged with the one in position $n$.
 Now we randomly choose one of the positions $1, \dots , n − 1$ and interchange the number in this position with the one in position $n − 1$, and so on.